Northridge, Los Angeles: Colleges

 California State University, Northridge, or CSUN, part of the California State University system, offers bachelor's and master's degrees in a number of disciplines.
-The school is a major producer of K12 teachers in the region and the nation as a whole.
+The school is a major producer of K-12 teachers in the region and the nation as a whole.
 CSUN also has engineering, business, and film programs.

-CSUN had its beginnings as a college on Nordhoff Street and Etiwanda Avenue and officially opened in 1956 as "San Fernando Valley Campus of Los Angeles State College of Applied Arts and Sciences."
-Two years later it separated from its parent and became "San Fernando Valley State College."
-By the early 1970s, however, this institution became known as "California State University, Northridge."
+CSUN had its beginnings as a college on Nordhoff Street and Etiwanda Avenue and officially opened in 1956 as San Fernando Valley Campus of Los Angeles State College of Applied Arts and Sciences.
+Two years later it separated from its parent and became San Fernando Valley State College.
+By the early 1970s, however, this institution became known as California State University, Northridge.
 By fall of 2016, CSUN had reached enrollment of almost 40,000 students.

 A 2004 study revealed that CSUN is a major contributor to the local economy: between $663 million and $686 million annually.
 Additionally, CSUN employs 5,800 people directly through the university and adds another 5,700 to 6,000 jobs into the local economy.